UniversalSuperBox/SparkBot/docs/writing-commands.rst

 Let's break down what's happening here line-by-line.

-First, we have the decorator, :func:`sparkbot.core.SparkBot.command`, which marks this function as a command for our bot:
+First, we have the decorator, :meth:`sparkbot.core.SparkBot.command`, which marks this function as a command for our bot:

 .. code-block:: python